jeffepok/project3/README.md

 # project3
-A simple project on spark
+A simple project on apache spark